I’m sure at some point you’ve heard: “There are no snakes in Hawaii.”

 Fertilized eggs are deposited in hollow logs and caves so they don’t dry out.
 Two clutches of up to 12 can be deposited in a year.
-The Brown Tree Snake doesn’t incubate the eggs and they don’t wait around to care for the young.
+The female doesn’t incubate the eggs and doesn’t wait around to care for the young.

 A Cruel Eradication Plan

 It is thought that this snake made its way to Hawaii by aircraft.
 However they got there, these snakes are an unwelcome, invasive species and they’re a threat to Hawaii’s fragile ecosystem.

 The snake has no predators and they have killed off native birds and animals in Guam and are beginning to do the same in Hawaii.
 In 2013, the American government had a plans to bombard Guam with toxic dead mice, in an attempt to curtail the spread of these invasive snakes.
 Animal rights activists were outraged.

 They argue that human stupidity and carelessness is the cause of the problems now faced with the brown tree snake.
 They say the snakes never asked to be stowaways on planes to unknown territory.

 No matter how they got to be on Guam, they are now a menace.
 That is why government scientists came up with their plan of using toxic mice.
 Taking advantage of the serpent’s willingness to eat anything seemed like a good idea.

 They may yet have to resort to these types of drastic measures, but for now, they are trying to curtail the problem in a less aggressive fashion.

 Very recently, the Hawaii Department of Agriculture has looked at a more humane way to reduce the snake’s numbers: importing 4 brown tree snakes.